akosma/eBook-Template/README.md

 Images are stored as PNG files in the `images` folder.

-The `build.sh` script creates a temporary `_build` folder, copies all the different elements in it (the master file, the chapters and the images) and commands the execution of the whole toolchain in order to get the final result.
+The Makefile creates a temporary `_build` folder, copies all the different elements in it (the master file, the chapters and the images) and commands the execution of the whole toolchain in order to get the final result.

 Software Requirements
 ---------------------